trix-code/Typing-Text-Effect-Javascript/README.md

 2. Open the `index.html` file in your web browser
 3. The typing text effect will appear on the page

-## 📸 App Preview
-(Here you can add screenshots or GIFs showcasing the typing text effect in action)

 ## 📬 Contact
 - 📧 **Email:** tomaskotik08@gmail.com
 - 🌐 **GitHub:** [github.com/trix-code](https://github.com/trix-code)